-Albuterol possess minimal influence on beta1 receptors of the heart.
+Albuterol possesses minimal influence on beta1 receptors of the heart.

 It is rapidly absorbed, does not cross blood brain barrier; but does cross placental barrier.
 Unless benefit outweighs risk avoid using in pregnant rats.
 While studies indicate that normal therapeutic dosing, in rats, has not shown to be teratogenic, some studies do indicate the drug has been shown to be teratogenic in mice when administered at high doses.

-The affects of albuterol may last 3-6 hours after inhalation therapy.
+The effects of albuterol may last 3-6 hours after inhalation therapy.

 Albuterol as an aerosol is excreted in urine.